acoughingmaggot/Acrylic.FlowLauncher/README.md

 2. Open Flow Launcher using the shortcut customized to open the search bar (by default, it is alt + space).
 3. Type Flow Launcher UserData Folder and press enter on your keyboard.
 4. A File Explorer window should then open.
 Open the Themes folder.
-5. Paste the WinUi 3.xaml file you copied earlier.
+5. Paste the WinUI 3.xaml file you copied earlier.
 6. Restart the flow launcher and enjoy the new look!

 ## 💡 Notes